jdudek/johnny-router/README.md

 This little project is my solution to the problem of routing URLs to application actions and, conversely, generating URLs in PHP applications.
 In short, it translates strings to arrays and back.

-My goals when writing this library was to build something simple, lightweight and to avoid any implicit "magic".
+My goals when writing this library were to build something simple, lightweight and to avoid any implicit "magic".

 ## How to use

-The router exposes three most important methods:
+Three most important methods exposed by the router are:

 * `connect($path, $params, $options)` - define new rule
 * `match($path)` - translate URL (string) to an array